 You should drink plenty of fluids (2-3 litres) for the few days after the treatment.
-Some patients find that, for a few days after BCG treatment, a glass of cranberry juice daily eases any bladder symptoms; cranberry juice, however, should not be used If you are taking Warfarin

 Are there any side-effects?

 Most procedures have a potential for side-effects.
 You should be reassured that, although all these complications are well-recognised, the majority of patients do not suffer any problems after a urological procedure.